nigmatovdev/ivy-year/DEPLOYMENT.md

 CREATE DATABASE ivyonaire;
 CREATE USER ivyonaire_user WITH ENCRYPTED PASSWORD 'your_secure_password_here';
 GRANT ALL PRIVILEGES ON DATABASE ivyonaire TO ivyonaire_user;
+\c ivyonaire
+GRANT ALL ON SCHEMA public TO ivyonaire_user;
+GRANT CREATE ON SCHEMA public TO ivyonaire_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO ivyonaire_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO ivyonaire_user;
 \q
 EOF
 ```